Tiago-Amarante/Fabric-sqlserver-ingestion/README.md

 # Fabric-sqlserver-ingestion
-This repo is part of a data workflow conifgured in pyhton
+This repo contains the notebooks used in a Data engineer project dicribed in this link: